osohq/oso/docs/using/libraries/ruby/index.rst

 Strings
 ^^^^^^^
 Ruby strings are mapped to Polar :ref:`strings`.
-Ruby's string methods may be accessed from policies:
+Ruby's string methods may be called in policies:

 .. code-block:: polar
    :caption: policy.polar